Host Family FAQs

 Who decides which student stays with each host family?

-Your Local Exchange Manager is the primary person in charge of the student/host family pairing process.
-Placements are made based on information that is provided about each student and host family, along with input from the student American Exchange Committee and host families.
+Your local Exchange Manager is your point of contact for the student/host family pairing process.
+Placements are made based on information that is provided about each student and host family.

 Will I be able to meet the student(s) I’m hosting before the exchange?

-Yes, shortly after students find out where they are traveling on AEP Day (March 1), there will be a Zoom meeting for traveling students and host families to meet and get to know each other.
+Yes.
+Shortly after students find out where they are traveling on AEP Day (early March), there will be a Zoom meeting for traveling students and host families to meet and get to know each other.
 Contact information will also be shared in case either the student or host family would like to have additional contact before the exchange.

-When do I sign up to be an AEP host family?
+When do I sign up to be an American Exchange Project host family?

-The 2024 signup form is currently open and we are reviewing families for this summer.
+The 2025 sign up form is currently open and we are reviewing families for this summer.
 Sign up now if interested.

 How do I sign up to host a student?
 What is the vetting process?